HSE-LAMBDA/DeepGenerativeModels/seminars/05_Energy-Based-Models/README.md

 5. **Sampling & MCMC**
    - **Langevin Dynamics**: Iteratively refines samples with gradient steps + noise to approximate draws from the EBM.
    - **Sampling Buffers**: Storing MCMC states between training steps can reduce the need for full re-initialization and stabilize learning.
+   - **Metropolis-Hastings Algorithm**: A Markov Chain Monte Carlo method for generating samples from complex distributions.
+   - **Hamiltonian Monte Carlo (HMC)**: Uses Hamiltonian dynamics to propose new states, improving exploration.
+   - **No-U-Turn Sampler (NUTS)**: An adaptive variant of HMC that auto-tunes step sizes for better efficiency.

 6. **Applications**
    - **Generative Modeling**: Learning a joint distribution over high-dimensional data (images, etc.).
    - **Out-of-Distribution Detection**: EBMs can indicate whether a sample falls off the learned data manifold.
    - **Energy-Based Classifiers**: A unified framework to handle both classification and anomaly detection.
+   - **Probabilistic Inference with Pyro**: Leveraging MCMC to perform Bayesian inference.

 ## Useful Links